tildearrow/furnace/doc/2-interface/settings.md

 - **Horizontal instrument list**: when there are more instruments than there is room to display them...
   - if on, scroll horizontally through multiple columns.
   - if off, scroll vertically in one long column.
+  - only appears if "Unified instrument/wavetable/sample list" is off.
 - **Instrument list icon style:**
   - **None**
   - **Graphical icons**